2start/documentation/using-ocular/tutorials/c-allocation-bugs.md

  | a          | 23        | scenario3            | ../../Projects/tarpitc/src/alloc/allocation.c|
 ```

-You can use passes and passesNot to check if operations were performed on the malloc argument.
+You can use `passes` and `passesNot` to check if operations were performed on the malloc argument just as in previous queries to filter further.

-## CFG Analysis
+## Advanced CFG Analysis

-Use this query to examine a specific malloc call site (specifically line 23, obtained from the first query of listing all call sites) and then look at the CFG, listing expressions, line numbers, etc.
+Use this query to examine a specific malloc call site (specifically line 23, obtained from the first query of listing all call sites) and then look at the CFG, listing expressions, line numbers, etc. to reach the source backwards while navigating the CPG.
+This usually is a one-off analysis to reach the source variable by listing code expressions (here it's `a`) while tracing backwards.

 ```
 ocular> cpg.method.callOut.name("malloc").filter(_.lineNumber(23)).repeat(_.cfgPrev).emit().map( x=> (x.code, x.location.filename, x.lineNumber.get)).l